Synthetic likelihood in misspecified models: Robustifying the synthetic likelihood

-We now compare the behavior of the r-BSL posterior under different levels of model misspecification in the simple MA(1) example.
-Following the example in Section \ref{sec:maexam}, we consider three sample sizes of $n=100,500,1000$ and obtain the r-BSL posterior via the slice sampling MCMC approach presented in \cite{frazier2019robust}.\footnote{We start the sampler at $\theta=0$ and retain all resulting draws.
+We now illustrate the behavior of the posterior $ \widehat{\pi}(\theta,\Gamma\mid S_n)$ under different levels of model misspecification in the running example.
+Following the analysis in Section \ref{sec:maexam}, we consider three sample sizes $n=100,500,1000$.
+The posterior is sampled using the robust option in the \texttt{BSL} package (\citealp{an2019bsl}) under the default prior choice for $\Gamma$.\footnote{We start the sampler at $\theta=0$ and retain all resulting draws.
 In addition, we run the sampler for 50,000 iterations and use 10 synthetic datasets for each replication.
 These choices are fixed across the different sample size and misspecification combinations.
-The acceptance rates for the resulting procedure are reasonable, and between 20\% and 60\% across all combinations.} The procedure is implemented using the BSL package in \texttt{R} (\citealp{an2019bsl}), with the default prior choice for $\Gamma$.
-We plot the r-BSL posterior across these values in Figure \ref{fig:ma1_reg}, and compare these results with those obtained for the BSL posterior in Figure \ref{fig2}.
+The acceptance rates for the resulting procedure are reasonable, and between 20\% and 60\% across all combinations.}

-Figure \ref{fig:ma1_reg} demonstrates that the posteriors are roughly Gaussian and concentrating around the posterior mode of $\theta=0$, with the r-BSL posterior being insensitive to the level of model misspecification.
-This behavior is due to the regularization of the covariance matrix, which ensures the SL criterion is globally concave and achieves its maximum at $\theta=0$.
+We plot the robust posteriors in Figure \ref{fig:ma1_reg}.
+The results demonstrate that the robust posteriors for $\theta$ are Gaussian and concentrating around $\theta=0$, with the robust posterior seemingly being insensitive to the level of model misspecification.
+This behavior is due to the regularization of the covariance matrix, which ensures the criterion is globally concave and achieves its maximum at $\theta=0$. { The results in Figure \ref{fig:ma1_reg} provide convincing evidence that R-BSL yields reliable posteriors in a much broader set of circumstances than originally investigated in \cite{frazier2019robust}, which considered the analysis of the R-BSL posterior in the MA(1) model but only considered a single misspecified DGP with sample size $n=100$.}